gobathi2020/Modern-to-do-list/README.md

 ## 📂 How to Use

 1. Clone or download this repository.
-2. Open `old.html` in any modern browser.
+2. Open `index.html` in any modern browser.
 3. Start adding tasks with category, priority, and due date.
 4. Reorder tasks using drag-and-drop.
-5. Enable Dark Mode and experience the 3D UI!